openstack/charm-deployment-guide/deploy-guide/source/install-openstack.rst

 .. code-block:: none

-   juju deploy --to lxd:2 --series jammy --channel 3.9/stable rabbitmq-server
+   juju deploy --to lxd:2 --channel 3.9/stable rabbitmq-server

 Two relations can be added at this time: